Free Standard Shipping on All U.S. Orders

 The difference between these two types of prescription lenses lies in their ability to correct sight at a variety of distances.

-While single vision lenses make it easy to see clearly at a single distance, bifocal lenses are split into two sections to accommodate those who have both nearsightedness and farsightedness.
-The primary purpose of bifocal lenses is to provide an optimal balance between vision and distance.
+While single vision lenses make it easy to see clearly at a single distance, bifocal lenses are split into two sections to accommodate those who have both distance refractive errors and need vision correction due to presbyopia.
+The primary purpose of bifocal lenses is to provide clear vision for both distance and for reading.

 Single Vision vs. Trifocal Lenses